Suha-AlHumaid/todos-list-Auths/README.md

 # W08D03
 # Todos Api With Auths
-IT's simple todos list project with authentication and authorization.
+It's simple todos list project with authentication and authorization.
 It's includes signin and register system useing bcrybt and jwt.
 Give only permission for admin to delete or see users information and create custom role.

 ّIndex:
 * [Instructions](#Instructions)